jvendries/ODYM/docs/LogFileTest.md

 Reading parameter ODYM_Tutorial6_SteelConsumption

-CLASSIFICATION FILE FATAL ERROR: Classification file of parameter ODYM_Tutorial6_SteelConsumption is not identical to the classification master file used for the current model run.

 TABLE

 A total of 3208 values was read from file for parameter ODYM_Tutorial6_SteelConsumption.

-0.0 of 25 values for parameter ODYM_Tutorial6_SteelConsumption were assigned.
+25.0 of 25 values for parameter ODYM_Tutorial6_SteelConsumption were assigned.

 Current parameter file UUID: 6738f872-8ec9-4ba5-986b-6da947f03289